mincongzhang/AAD/README.md

 1. deriving expressions analytically by hand that are subsequently implemented as expressions in code
 2. computer algebra and finite differences
+3. automatic differentiation, which provides a way to compute multiple derivatives of highly complex functions efficiently and accurately

 ### Forward Mode: example using Dual Number